-{message-text} {\$A}
+Syntax: IN {message-text} {=\$A}

-Examples: PIN Name of document to be printed? = \$A
+Examples: PIN Name of document = \$A

-.IN Please insert special forms in printer
+.IN Insert forms in printer

-Causes a message line of up to 128 characters to be displayed on the screen.
+Usage: Causes a message line of up to 128 characters to be displayed on the screen.
 If no message text is provided, a blank line is displayed.

 Causes the program to wait until (RETURN) is pressed.
-A response may be typed before pressing RETURN.
+A response may be typed before pressing (RETURN).
 In deferred mode, the program may test the response for a particular value.
-In embedded mode, any response followed by RETURN causes the program to resume execution.
+In embedded mode, any response followed by (RETURN) causes the program to resume execution.